CrisLeaf/cost_sensitive_fraud_detection_project/README.md

 You will also need to have a software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html).

-To install the packages, on a Python 3.9.4 virtual environment run :
+To install the packages, on a Python 3.9.4 run:

 ```
 pip install -r requirements.txt